Delta Kappa Alpha: Present

 In the spring of 2009, a group of students at USC re-established the Alpha chapter.
 It has since grown to be the largest undergraduate student group at the School of Cinematic Arts, again encompassing all divisions of study and bringing guests such as Alan Myerson, John Landis, and John C. McGinley (on behalf of Spread the Word to End the Word) to campus as part of its DKA Speaker Series.
-In 2012, the national organization was revived and improved to allow for structure for organization and growth, continuity, national identity, expansion to other campuses, and much more.
+In 2012, the national organization was revived.
+The first revived National Council was composed of Andy Dulman (President), Eric Foss (Vice President), and National Councilors Ryan Bartley, Arielle Zakowski, Shipra Gupta, and Flo Miniscloux.
+This new leadership worked diligently to create and ratify a national constitution and chapter bylaws, implement a structure for organization and growth, continuity, national identity, expansion to other campuses, and much more.

 At the beginning of 2013, a group of students re-established the Delta chapter at UCLA after disbanding in the 1970s.
-Initially as a colony in January of 2013, the Delta chapter became a fully fledged chapter in the spring of that year.
+Initially as a colony in January 2013, the Delta chapter became a fully fledged chapter in the spring of that year.

 Delta Kappa Alpha chapters are organized into Resident Councils, which include the current student members of a chapter, and Graduate Councils, made up of all members who have graduated or left school.
 Each council of a chapter is entitled to a vote at the National Convention, which meets every two years and is the highest level of authority in the organization.
-The convention elects National Council members who serve as a board of directors for the fraternity and governs between conventions.
+The convention elects a National Council that serves as a board of directors for the society and governs between conventions.
 In the off-year when National Conventions are not held, a convention called "Conclave" is held.
 Its purpose is to further create community between the chapters and share ideas.

 The national organization is made up of multiple corporations, including the Delta Kappa Alpha Foundation.
 The Delta Kappa Alpha Foundation was created in 2013 as a separate charitable organization.
-As a public, charitable, and educational foundation, the mission of the Delta Kappa Alpha Foundation is to ensure the development of philanthropic support necessary to sustain high levels of educational programming by fostering lifelong relationships and commitment to the fraternity's ideals.
-The key functions of the separate organization are rooted in the idea that the foundation must provide vehicles for members to fulfill their lifelong commitment to Delta Kappa Alpha and to fellow brothers and sisters.
+As a public, charitable, and educational foundation, the mission of the Delta Kappa Alpha Foundation is to ensure the development of philanthropic support necessary to sustain high levels of educational programming by fostering lifelong relationships and commitment to society's ideals.
+The key functions of the separate organization are rooted in the idea that the foundation must provide vehicles for members to fulfill their lifelong commitment to Delta Kappa Alpha and fellow members.

-The Chief Executive Officer executes the National Council's plan and serves as a mediator between the Council and Foundation Board.
-The Fraternity Executive Offices staff assists with implementing said plan.
-The staff is divided into four departments: chapter services, education (career support), finance, and communications.
+The Chief Executive Officer executes the National Council's plan and serves as a mediator between the Council and the Foundation Board.
+The Executive Offices staff assists with implementing said plan.

-Delta Kappa Alpha's national partner is SeriousFun.
+Delta Kappa Alpha's national partner is the Motion Picture & Television Fund (MPTF).